A group from a map and orbit equivalence: Appendix

 \section{Appendix}

-In this Appendix we give a direct proof of: \begin{THM} The group $G_{\Phi}$ of Definition \ref{groupGPhi} is a surface group. \end{THM} This result has been obtained in Theorem \ref{*} of section 5, by using the very strong geometrisation theorem of Tukia \cite{Tukia}, Gabai \cite{G} and Casson-Jungreis \cite{CJ}.
+In this Appendix we give a direct proof of: \begin{THM} The group $G_{\Phi}$ of Definition \ref{groupGPhi} is conjugate in $\textcolor{black}{{\rm Homeo} (S^1)}$ to the restriction of a torsion free Fuchsian group action on $S^1$.
+It is abstractly a surface group. \end{THM} This result has been obtained in Theorem \ref{*} of section 5, by using the very strong geometrisation theorem of Tukia \cite{Tukia}, Gabai \cite{G} and Casson-Jungreis \cite{CJ}.
 The proofs of this geometrisation theorem, in one way or another, rely on extending the group action on the circle to an action on a disc.
 Our approach is not an exception to this general strategy.
-Here we already have an important ingredient: a geometric action given by Definition \ref{action} on the hyperbolic metric graph $\Gamma_{\Phi}$ of Definition \ref{graph}.
+One way to interpret this stategy is to prove that the group is abstractly a Fuchsian group.
+In our case we already have an important ingredient: a geometric action given by Definition \ref{action} on the hyperbolic metric graph $\Gamma_{\Phi}$ of Definition \ref{graph}.
+This graph $\Gamma_{\Phi}$ satisfies particular properties, for instance it admits a cyclic ordering at each vertex that is preserved by the action by Propositions \ref{cyclicorder} and \ref{ActionOrdering}.

 We need to prove that $\Gamma_{\Phi}$ can be embedded in a plane and the action can be extended to a planar action.

 We define a 2-complex $\Gamma_{\Phi}^{(2)}$, in analogy with the Cayley 2-complex: